sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ### **openInstanceDetail**

-Open the current instance detail page of BAW portal page by calling the rest API: https://[BAW Server]/ProcessPortal/launchInstanceUI?instanceId=[currentInstanceId].
+Open the current instance detail page of the BAW portal page by calling the REST API: https://[BAW Server]/ProcessPortal/launchInstanceUI?instanceId=[currentInstanceId].

 - Example